Embotics/Scenarios/Deploy-Embedded-Terraform-Configurations/README.md

 To set up the service catalog to allow Terraform configurations to be uploaded, you must do the following:

 1. Create the Terraform organization
-1. Create the deployment destination
+1. Create an automated deployment destination
+1. Configure a default ownership policy
 1. Create the Terraform deployment service request form
 1. Create the deploy Terraform approval workflow
 1. Create the deploy Terraform template completion workflow